The Fruit of Evolution

-The Fruit of Evolution: Before I Knew It, My Life Had It Made (進化の実 ～知らないうちに勝ち組人生～, Shinka no Mi: Shiranai Uchi ni Kachigumi Jinsei) is a Japanese fantasy light novel series written by Miku and illustrated by U35.
+The Fruit of Evolution: Before I Knew It, My Life Had It Made (進化の実 ～知らないうちに勝ち組人生～, Shinka no Mi: Shiranai Uchi ni Kachigumi Jinsei) is a Japanese fantasy light novel series written by Miku and illustrated by U35 (spelled "Umiko").
 It began serialization online in January 2014 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Futabasha, who have published the series since September 2014 under their Monster Bunko imprint.
 Hanashi Media has licensed the light novel for an English release.
 A manga adaptation with art by Sorano has been serialized via Futabasha's digital publication Web Comic Action since September 2017, and it moved to the Gaugau Monster website in December 2019.
 An anime television series adaptation by Hotline aired from October to December 2021.
-A second season premiered in January 2023.
+A second season aired from January to March 2023.

 Plot

 Seiichi Hiiragi is an overweight high school student who is bullied by his classmates for being a "loser."
 One day, his entire school is suddenly transported to a video game-like world of swords and sorcery.
 He almost avoided it, thanks to hiding in a niche, but got caught by the God that did it just as it was erasing all evidence the summoned existed.
 When he unknowingly eats "the Fruit of Evolution," not only does his physical appearance change, but his life as a successful "winner" begins.

+As the story progresses, it's shown that while the commoners are good people, the nobles and royalty are all selfish and greedy jerks exploiting the kidnapped otherworldly.
+The dungeons and their bosses were all created from vengeful victims.